rust-lang/rfcs/text/0000-eye-of-sauron.md

 (arg0=([Autoref(Immutable)], ty=&$int0), arg1=([Autoref(Immutable)], ty=&$int1))
 ```

-For the first assignment, we see that our candidate might apply: `$int0: Add<$int1>` can hold using both impls `A` and `E`, and there are no other interesting predicates, so we select the first adjustment list and candidate.
+For the first assignment, we see that our candidate might apply: `$int0: Add<$int1>` can hold using both impls `A` and `E`, and there are no other interesting predicates, so we select the first adjustment and candidate.

 Later on, arithmetic fixup gives us a return type, and at the end inference fallback picks `i32` for the variable.